yyyaohhh/tp/docs/UserGuide.md

 ### Editing a module: `edit`

 Changes an attribute of a module **only if it exists**.
-Useful if you want to update information about a module or made a mistake while adding a module.
+Useful if you want to update information about a module or has made a mistake while adding a module.

 Format: `edit MODULE [y/YEAR] [s/SEM] [g/GRADE]`